-- Continue conduit installations for signal and Wayside Power Cabinet units in Segment 2. - Continue coordination with UPRR on OCS and signal design. - Continue coordination with stakeholders on the CWT solution and advance location specific design. - Continue review of BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 65%. - Continue coordination with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.
+- Continue conduit and foundation installations for signal and Wayside Power Cabinet units in Segment 2. - Continue conduit and foundation installation for grade crossings houses in Segment 4. - Attend factory acceptance testing of signal house for Segment 4. - Continue coordination with UPRR on grade crossing design. - Continue coordination with stakeholders on the Consistent Warning Time solution and advance location specific design. - Continue review of BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 65%. - Continue coordination with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.

-3.2 Supervisory Control and Data Acquisition
+3.2.
+Supervisory Control and Data Acquisition